vuongducphuong/documentation/content/applications/sales/subscriptions/ecommerce.rst

 Use subscriptions in the eCommerce shop
 =======================================

-Subscription products can be sold in the Odoo *eCommerce* shop just like regular sales products.
+Subscription products can be sold in the Leansoft *eCommerce* shop just like regular sales products.

 However, by default, the eCommerce product page only displays the shortest recurrence period listed in the :guilabel:`Time-based pricing` tab of the product form.
 For example, if a subscription